 Israel announces successful launch of new spy satellite

-It said the “Ofek 16” reconnaissance satellite was launched at 4 a.m. from central Israel into space.
-It described the Ofek as an “electro-optical reconnaissance satellite with advanced capabilities.”
-Shortly after the launch, it said the Ofek already was transmitting data and beginning to orbit around the Earth.
-It said engineers from the ministry and state-owned Israel Aerospace Industries were conducting tests before it begins full operational activities
+"You can assume that once you have more than one satellite in parallel in the sky, you achieve better visit times over the targets of interest," he said.
+The satellite was developed by the ministry along with the state-owned Israel Aerospace Industries.
+The ministry said Ofek 16 was launched at 4 a.m. from the Palmachim air base in central Israel into space.
+It described the Ofek as an "electro-optical reconnaissance satellite with advanced capabilities."
+Shlomi Sudri, the general manager of IAI's space division, said the Ofek was in orbit and sending "healthy signals" to a ground station.
+He said he expected it to begin transmitting photos in about a week.

+Israel considers Iran to be its greatest threat, citing its development of long-range missiles, its military presence in neighbouring Syria and its suspect nuclear programme, and it keeps a close eye on Iran.
+Last week, a fire damaged a a centrifuge assembly center at Iran's Natanz nuclear site, Iran confirmed, raising speculation that Israel may have been involved.

-Defence Minister Benny Gantz called the launch an “extraordinary achievement.”
-“Technological superiority and intelligence capabilities are essential to the security of the state of Israel,” he said.
+Defence Minister Benny Gantz called Monday's launch an "extraordinary achievement."
+"Technological superiority and intelligence capabilities are essential to the security of the state of Israel," he said..

 - READ MORE ON: